-Vlad - Polar codes have efficient decoding algorithm and high capacity for memoryless channels, and seem to not have much structure.
+Vlad - Polar codes have efficient decoding algorithm, and seem to not have much structure.
 Related to Reed-Muller codes, and monomial codes.
 They broke a scheme with 2^105 security level on a really good laptop in 14 days.

 Sendrier - Analyzed the improvements in information set decoding, which has been around since 1962.
 Computed asymptotic complexities.
 The improvements are worthwhile, and give better understanding of choosing parameters.